Coronavirus Vaccines: the latest information

 Please help protect yourself, friends and loved ones by getting vaccinated when you are invited.
 In the meantime, it is as important as ever to maintain social distancing, handwashing and wearing face coverings in public spaces.

-Currently, 27% of all New Dover Road Surgery patients have had at least one vaccine dose, including 98% of patients aged 75 and over.
-Our Surgery have delivered just over 2000 vaccine doses since 22nd December, and as a Pr
+Currently, 44% of all New Dover Road Surgery patients have had at least one vaccine dose, including 98% of patients aged 75 and over.
+13% of our patients have had their 2nd dose.
+Our Surgery have delivered over 3000 vaccine doses since 22nd December, and as a Primary Care Network, we have delivered over 10,000.

 Published: Dec 3, 2020